 So where's this fit into the scheme of things?
 I think comparing Emperor of Thorns to the other books on the shortlist is like measuring out a Moray Eel for tuna salad.
 Whereas the other books I've read so far are more or less engineered for audience entertainment, Emperor of Thorns, on the other hand, eschews enjoyment in favour of thematic consistency.
 It is a very different sort of beast.
 I suppose I'll say no more for now, but that I'm looking forward to considering all five of the candidates together.

-*I would like to spare a moment of silence for all the chambermaids and servant girls that Jorg was having sex with in King of Thorns.
+*A moment of silence for all the chambermaids and servant girls that Jorg was having sex with in King of Thorns.
 He had 'necromancy in his veins' at the time (until the end of King), and, as revealed in Emperor, that turns his bodily fluids into poison.
 Eee.